IBM/blockchain-network-on-kubernetes/README.md

 #### Modify the Kubernetes configuration scripts

-If there is any change in network topology, need to modify the configuration files(.yaml files) appropriately located in `artifacts` and `configFiles` directory.
+If there is any change in network topology, need to modify the configuration files(.yaml files) appropriately.
+The configuration files are located in `artifacts` and `configFiles` directory.
 Everytime you do not need to make changes in all the files.
 It all depends on your network topology.
 For example, if you decide to increase/decrease the capacity of persistant volume then you need to modify `createVolume.yaml` only.

 #### Run the script to deploy your Hyperledger Fabric Network

 Once you have completed the changes in configuration files, you are ready to deploy your network.
-Execute the script to setup your hyperledger fabric network.
+Execute the script to deploy your hyperledger fabric network.

 ```
 $ ./setup_blockchainNetwork.sh